Temporal–Density Framework

 The TDFT Volumes

-The complete theoretical development of TDFT is presented in a three-volume series, progressing from dimensionless foundations to particle physics and cosmology.
+The detailed development of TDFT is presented in a four-volume series, progressing from dimensionless unification through matter and dark-matter origins to entropy gradients and cosmic structure.

 View the Volumes Overview →